 - The same course content and learning outcomes

 - Lesson recordings, for review

 Beginners.
 You should have an interest in the subject area and a desire to learn but no previous experience is required.

 This course is for students ages 18 and over.

 Your course place is confirmed once you have booked online or via the phone using a credit or debit card.
 There is no deadline for booking.
 Places are offered on a first come, first served basis, and all courses have a maximum number of students.
 We suggest you book early to avoid disappointment.

-Ana is currently teaching on a number of drawing, illustration and visual communication courses on different programmes at LCF and Nottingham Trent University.
+Ana Stankovic-Fitzgerald has been teaching on a variety of drawing, illustration and creative visual communication courses on different programmes at London College of Fashion since 2003.
 Ana has pioneered the delivery of practical fashion drawing and illustration courses via an online medium at LCF as well as teaching face-to-face courses.

 In order to fully participate in the practical exercises please bring the following materials/equipment to the first class: